 Detailed information can be found on the UK government webpage.

 The EEA Agreement prohibits tariffs on trade between the Contracting Parties and, therefore, import taxes shouldn't be applied.
 However, the custom borders and procedures between EEA members are still in place: goods must be declared and some delay is expected.

-Detailed information can be found in the Federal Customs Administration webpage.
+Detailed information can be found on the Federal Customs Administration webpage.

 United States of America

-The is currently no tax on importing sculptures from Europe to US.
-More information can be found in the U.S. Customs and Borders Protection website.
-However, individual states may apply taxes over goods purchased on-line of around 2-6 %.
+There is currently no tax on importing sculptures from Europe to the US.
+More information can be found on the U.S. Customs and Borders Protection website.
+However, individual states may apply taxes over goods purchased online of around 2-6 %.

 Depending on your province, a tax between 5 and 15% may be aplied.